greggman/HappyFunTimes/docs/unity/first-game.md

 You should see that pressing the D-Pad in the browser controls the sphere.
 Try opening more browser windows and you'll see more spheres.
 If you want, get out your phone and go to `happyfuntimes.net` and as long as your phone and computer are on the same WiFi you should see another sphere appear.
-Not they all start at the same location so you need to move them to see them.
+Note they all start at the same location so you need to move them to see them.

 ## Setting the Color